 Civil Rights Litigation

 Litigation & Dispute Resolution

 Wage & Hour Law

-Outside of the litigation context, Mr. Canupp provides guidance to employers in responding to unemployment petitions, reviewing handbook policies, analyzing the proper classification of employees under the Fair Labor Standards Act, preparing employment agreements, and investigating employee complaints.
+Outside of the litigation context, Mr. Canupp provides guidance to governments in compliance with the First Amendment and collecting unpaid taxes.
+He assists employers in sexual harassment investigations, developing compliant employee handbooks, analyzing the proper classification of employees under the Fair Labor Standards Act.
 Finally, Mr. Canupp is frequently retained by both businesses and government agencies to provide guidance in complying with the accessibility requirements of the Americans With Disabilities Act (ADA).

 Honors and Awards

 - Selected by the students and faculty of the University of Alabama Huntsville’s College of Business to receive the award for the most Outstanding Part Time Professor for 2021-2022.

 - Recognized by The Best Lawyers in America since 2019, Mr. Canupp is listed in the areas of employment law (representing management) and appellate practice.
 For 2023, Best Lawyers honored Mr. Canupp by naming him Lawyer of the Year for Huntsville in the area of Appellate Litigation.

 Selected as a Super Lawyer for 2022 and 2023 and as a Rising Star for 2018, 2019, and 2020, in the areas of employment litigation, state/local/municipal government law, and civil rights.